eqlabs/pathfinder/README.md

 # to service the `starknet_call` JSON-RPC method and their number limits the maximal
 # number of call requests that can be processed in parallel.
 Defaults to 2.
 python-subprocesses = 2
 # Whether to enable SQLite write-ahead logging.
-Defaults to false but we reserve the
+Defaults to true.
-# right to change this in the future.
-Will likely default to true soon, but if you
-# **want** a specific behavior you should always set this.
-sqlite-wal = false
+sqlite-wal = true

 [ethereum]
 # This is required and must be an HTTP(s) URL pointing to your Ethereum node's endpoint.